arand013/IS-Quiz-Challenge/README.md

-# Coding-Quiz-Challenge
+# IS-Quiz-Challenge

 [link to the Information Quiz here!] https://arand013.github.io/AA-challenge/

-* GIVEN I need a new, secure password
+* I was having trouble finding free online study guide to ISM aka Info Systems.
+So I created this timed quiz

-1. WHEN I click the start button
+1. Click the start button & choose bewteen light and dark modes!
-* THEN a timer starts and I am presented with a question
+2. A timer starts and I am presented with a question
-2. WHEN I answer a question
-* THEN I am presented with another question
-3. WHEN I answer a question incorrectly
-* THEN time is subtracted from the clock
+3. Answers add time or take away time
-4. WHEN all questions are answered or the timer reaches 0
+4. 50 questions total, reach the end.
-* THEN the game is over
-5. WHEN the game is over
-* THEN I can save my initials and score
+5. View Highscores

 ## Construction
-This coding quiz is generated with:

 HTML
 CSS
 JAVASCRIPT